Dua Lipa Becomes The Face Of Pepe Jeans

 Excited to announce that I am the new face of the @Pepejeans London SS19 Campaign shot by @davidsimsofficial It makes me so happy to work with a brand that’s heritage is based in the city where I grew up, London and to be the first musician fronting this campaign.
 I got more for ya coming soon ????#DUAFORPEPE

-With all the success, Lipa was honored with a waxwork in Madame Tussauds in London.
-The wax is a replica of her on stage at Glastonbury in 2016 with the same outfit.
-The waxwork can be found in the Glow Room according to the Metro.
+With all the success, Lipa was honored with waxwork in Madame Tussauds in London.
+The waxwork is a replica of her onstage at Glastonbury in 2016 with the same outfit and can be found in the Glow Room, according to Metro.

 “I’ve been to Madame Tussauds a few times when I was younger and I took my family when they’ve come down from Kosovo and Holland and it’s always been a really fun experience,” she said at the launch of the waxwork.